What happens if you start smoking after you buy life insurance?

 Remember, you technically increase and decrease your chances of survival in millions of small ways every day.

 If you eat more than the recommended amount of sodium in a day, you increase your chances of future health issues by a minuscule amount.
 If you drive down the street without wearing your seat belt one morning, you take a slightly greater risk of not surviving your ride (vs. if you had worn your seat belt).

-Consumer Habit Change Is Just A Risk They Take On
+Consumer Habit Change Is Just Another Risk

 And the odds that you would change your lifestyle was in itself a variable!